ronalchn/ajax_pagination/README.md

 However, if you are already using this (especially a different version of this), simply ensure that your file is named jquery.ba-bbq.js as well, so that it overrides the file in the gem.

+The other javascript dependencies rely on gems: jquery-rails, and jquery-historyjs.
+So if they are used, AJAX Pagination should play well with other gems using the libraries.

 ## Development
 You are welcome to submit pull requests on GitHub at https://github.com/ronalchn/ajax_pagination, however, please be aware that submitting a pull request is assumed to grant to me non-exclusive, perpetual rights to the use of the software for any use whatsoever.
 This allows me to release the software under a more permissible license in the future if I want.